Tsehla/server.elscione.com_novels_books_cloner/README.md

 to do maybe<br>
 -> add simple operation stats or report<br>
 -> add html frnt control maybe probably wont right now<br>

+<br>-- tip, if you have issue reclone this repository or maybe <br>
+mail : petrusnk@ gmail .com //responding not guranteed or promised